palikar/blog-hugo-files/content/posts/github_history_repair.md

 ## Abstract {#abstract}

 You know that _Contributions_ panel on your [Github](http://github.com/) profile page.
 Let's face it, developers these day take much pride when they can show their consistent work and progress of their own/forked repositories...even when some of their commits are nothing more than a implementations of a single function.
 Said panel is clear indication to you, future employee or members of your 'coding community' that you are pretty much a big deal with a good work ethic.
 Imagine in what of pickle of a situation you would be if for some random reason your commits don't show up there.
-This post addresses the issue of not having proper _git_ configuration(`~/.gitconfig`) file on your system and commit to github with the wrong email address.
+This post addresses the issue of not having proper _git_ configuration(`~/.gitconfig`) file on your system and commit to Github with the wrong email address.

 ## My problem with github and some contributions in limbo {#my-problem-with-github-and-some-contributions-in-limbo}

 So, yeah, I had the problem myself.
-I was committing things on a regular basis to github and my repositories but only a very small portion of my commits where showing in the _Contributions_ panel.
-It took me while to notice that and I was kinda freaked about it as I thought that my 'hard work' will forgotten and the future generations would not be able to see it. <br /> A little research(I literally just clicked on [Learn how we count contributions](https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile/)) about how github actually counts contributions and I found out that the email address of the commits must match the main email of your github account.
-Some other hints taken from github page about how contributions are counted:
+I was committing things on a regular basis to Github and my repositories but only a very small portion of my commits where showing in the _Contributions_ panel.
+It took me while to notice that and I was kinda freaked about it as I thought that my 'hard work' will forgotten and the future generations would not be able to see it. <br /> A little research(I literally just clicked on [Learn how we count contributions](https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile/)) about how github actually counts contributions and I found out that the email address of the commits must match the main email of your Github account.
+Some other hints taken from Github page about how contributions are counted:

 > Commits will appear on your contributions graph if they meet all of the following conditions:
 >